johnathanvman/F6/index.md

 					if(map[party.y][party.x].units[0].Tags[0] == "Mousegirl"){
 						Entrys.push("While exploring inside AMAP, a group of TAG"+choose(["s approach.
 They seem cautious, but friendly.","s approach me.
 They were peaking behind a rock before coming forward.", "s approach me.
 They don't look like they want to fight","s approach me.
 One waves at me with a smile, I guess they don't consider me a threat."]))
 					}else{
 						Entrys.push("While exploring inside AMAP, a group of TAGs find me.
-They look friendly, I dont think they want to fight.")
+They look friendly, I don't think they want to fight.")
 					}
 				}else if(map[party.y][party.x].tag == "Indoors"){
 					if(map[party.y][party.x].units[0].Tags[0] == "Bunnygirl"){